tangshuang/.datamanager.js/README.md

 `.save` method has some rules:

-1. options.body will not work, instead of `data`
+1. options.body will not work, use `data` paramater instead
 2. options.method come before datasource.type
 3. several save requests will be merged